Cst2989/neciudan-dev-new/src/content/post/building-substack-subscription.md

 Just make sure to add your `PUBLIC_GOOGLE_SCRIPT_URL` to your environment variables in your platform's dashboard.
 In Netlify, go to Site settings > Build & deploy > Environment.
 In Vercel, go to Project settings > Environment Variables.

+And in your local environment you need to add it your .env file.

 The function is intentionally simple - it takes an email from the request body, forwards it to your Google Sheet, and returns a success or error response.
 Error handling ensures your users get appropriate feedback if something goes wrong.

+The main reason we are using an edge function instead of calling the Google Sheep App directly is that we want to hide the URL of our Google Sheet from the public.

+Same reason why we use a variable in our URL to not expose the Google Sheet URL on Github.

 ### 4. Google Sheets as a Database